-Use the NIS-Elements help tool to work out how and why you would want to:
+Use the NIS-Elements help tool to:

 Understand how the different parameters affect the ‘GeneratedPoints’ function in the above screenshot.

-Essentially this function generates a list of relative points per well for tile scanning based on the plate you are using
+Essentially this function generates a list of relative points per well for tile scanning based on the plate type you are using.

 Set widefield epi/trans-illumination mode